mecid/mecid.github.io/_posts/2022-05-04-measuring-app-performance-in-swift.md

     }
 }
 ```

+> To learn more about the power of *OSLogStore* type, take a look at my ["Exporting data from Unified Logging System in Swift"](/2022/04/19/exporting-data-from-unified-logging-system-in-swift/) post.

 #### Conclusion
 Today we learned how to use the Unified Logging System to measure and collect performance data of our apps.
 Understanding the performance of particular events is crucial for building a great user experience.
 Fortunately, we can quickly achieve that by using the Unified Logging System.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!